 Haggling has its place but one should consider where and where it should apply, doing so in the wrong places can be deemed seriously offensive.
-Haggling should be confined to car boot sales, holidays but often is applied with antiques, ‘What’s your best price’ is the term often used.
+Haggling should be confined to car boot sales but often is applied with antiques, ‘What’s your best price’ is the term often used.
 However when it becomes offensive is when real human effort has been applied to a piece, when skill has transformed the norm into something special, far more creative or useable.
 It’s like asking a tradesman to reduce their day rate because you don’t think they are worth it, but surely if you hold that view of them you have to question whether using their services is right for you.

-Dealers deal with Dealers where there is negotiation and mutual respect, there are many levels in the food chain with some specialists being the top of their chosen subject.
-Specialists know their market, they know the true value and have a reputation to uphold, going to a specialist and asking for a discount is like going into a pub, ordering a pint and offering to pay for a half.
+Dealers deal with dealers where there is negotiation and mutual respect, there are many levels in the food chain with some specialists being at the top of their chosen subject.
+Specialists know their market, they know the true value and have a reputation to uphold, going to a specialist and asking for a discount is like going into a pub, ordering a pint, and offering to pay for a half.
 It’s generally safe to say in both instances the response is generally the same.

 Some years ago I did a large job for a company who paid properly whilst the contract progressed and at the end of it there was a reasonable figure outstanding of approx £10,000 to settle at the end of it.

-i met the client to settle the account but he saw it as a time to ‘negotiate’ our already agreed prices.
+I met the client to settle the account but he saw it as a time to ‘negotiate’ our already agreed prices.
 This is what happened:

 - I firstly asked whether he was happy with the end result and the work we carried out for him, the response was positive.